Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: Result

-In Figure \ref{Upper limits plot}, we show the upper limits and the Bayes factors of the amplitude $\Psi$ as a function of the frequency $f$ and the FDM mass $m$.
-The relation between the frequency $f$ and the FDM mass $m$ is given by \eref{f}.
+In Figure \ref{Upper limits plot}, we show the upper limits and the Bayes factors of the amplitude $\Psi$ as a function of the frequency $f$ and the mass $m$.
+The relation between the frequency $f$ and the mass $m$ is given by \eref{f}.
 First, in the above plot, the black solid and dashed lines denote the upper limit using uniform prior and log-uniform prior, respectively.
 Here, we plotted the results obtained using log-uniform prior, but as we mentioned in the section \ref{sec:Prior Probability Distribution}, we regard the results obtained by the uniform prior as conservative upper limits.
 The red solid and dashed lines denote the upper limit obtained when the SSE noise was not included in the model, and using uniform-prior and log-uniform prior, respectively.
 The bold black line denotes the upper limit of the Bayesian analysis obtained in \cite{Porayko:2018sfa} ( taken from Figure 3).
-The green line denotes the predicted amplitude of the FDM given by \eref{Psi} with $\rho=0.4 {\rm Gev/cm^3}$.
-Note that it does not mean that there is the FDM signal on all of this line, it is observed at one point on this line, depending on the mass of the FDM.
-The purple vertical lines denote the inverse of the observation times of pulsars and corresponds to PSRs J1744-1134, J1012+5307, J1909-3744, J1713+0747, J0613-0200, and J1600-3053 in order from the left.
-We regard the purple vertical line on the leftmost side as the lower limit of the frequency at which the PTA is sensitive to the signal of FDM.
-Therefore, we do not mention the result obtained in the shadow region of the plot.
-One simple reason why the inverse of the observation time is lower limit of the frequency that it would be difficult to detect a signal with a longer wavelength than the observation time.
-A slightly more specific reason is that some of the signal at lowest frequency is removed by fitting the pulsar spin periods when creating the residuals \cite{1984JApA....5..369B,Cutler:2013aja}.
-Furthermore, in the model used in this article, the TM noise is included to take into account the uncertainty of the fitting.
-The TM noise corresponding to pulsar spin periods induces uncertainty in the analysis of the FDM signal at the lowest frequency, because we marginalized the posterior probability distribution using the uninformative prior for the parameters $\bm{\epsilon}$.
+The green line denotes the predicted amplitude of the FDM signal given by \eref{Psi} with $\rho=0.4 {\rm Gev/cm^3}$.
+The purple vertical lines denote the inverse of the observation periods of pulsars and corresponds to PSRs J1744-1134, J1012+5307, J1909-3744, J1713+0747, J0613-0200, and J1600-3053 in order from the left.
 Next, in the bottom plot, the black and red dots denote the mean value of the Bayes factor using the model with and without the SSE noise, respectively.
 The unbiased standard deviation is used for error bars.
 Only to make the plot easier to see, when the Bayes factor exceeds 20, it is represented by the upper triangle and the mean value and the unbiased standard deviations of the Bayes factor is written above it.